Eczbek/xieite/docs/namespaces/containers/structures/fixed_map/1/at.md

 &nbsp;

 ## Description
 Accesses a value by its key.
-Accessing an invalid key invokes undefined behavior.
+Accessing an invalid key throws `std::out_of_range`.

 &nbsp;